roeipetermerom/AI-Battle-Simulation/README.md

-## AI-Battle-Simulation
+# AI-Battle-Simulation
 Two teams of computer-controlled characters fight for survival in a dungeon full of rooms, corridors, supplies, and obstacles.

 The project demonstrates how artificial intelligence can be used to create smart decision-making characters in a game environment.

 ## Features

-🕹 Two Teams – each with 2 Fighters + 1 Carrier
+🕹 Two Teams – each with 2 Fighters + 1 Carrier<br>
-🔫 Combat System – single-shot bullets and grenades
+🔫 Combat System – single-shot bullets and grenades<br>
-💊 Supplies – random ammo & health depots on the map
+💊 Supplies – random ammo & health depots on the map<br>
-🧱 Obstacles & Cover – characters can hide strategically
+🧱 Obstacles & Cover – characters can hide strategically<br>
-🤝 Teamwork – carriers deliver ammo/health to teammates
+🤝 Teamwork – carriers deliver ammo/health to teammates<br>
-🎭 Personalities – aggressive or cautious fighters
+🎭 Personalities – aggressive or cautious fighters<br>
-🗺 Pathfinding – A* algorithm for navigation
+🗺 Pathfinding – A* algorithm for navigation<br>
-🔄 Decision Making – Finite State Machine (FSM) controls goals and priorities ⚡ Dynamic Safety Maps – movement adapts to ongoing battles
+🔄 Decision Making – Finite State Machine (FSM) controls goals and priorities<br>
+⚡ Dynamic Safety Maps – movement adapts to ongoing battles

 ## Gameplay Description